Naphtali-cpu/News-Portal/README.md

 #### Adding news and viewing news
 * Add post method with https://naphnews.herokuapp.com/news/post and add JSON data.
 * To view use get method on postman using https://naphnews.herokuapp.com/news
+#### Adding department and viewing departments
+* Add post method with https://naphnews.herokuapp.com/department/new and add JSON data.
+* To view use get method on postman using https://naphnews.herokuapp.com/department

 ## Technologies Used